devslayer8/CollegGJ_25/README.md

-Paste the CollegeGJ_25 in a seperate folder and then locate the folder from Unity Hub
+Copy Paste all the files in a seperate folder and then locate the folder from Unity Hub